Nordix/Meridio/readme.md

 ### External Traffic Attraction

 Announcing service-addresses (VIP-addresses) to the external gateways permits the traffic to be attracted towards the different services exposed by the target applications.
 Frontend services provide different **connectivity mechanisms such as VLANs or host network interfaces** to connect the network services to the gateways.
+In addition, Multus can offer decoupling of connectivity mechanisms while supplying a whole variety of network interfaces through CNI plugins.
 To **announce the service and ensure the link-supervision**, routing protocols are used.
 For now, **BGP and Static BFD** are supported.

 ### Network Services